visualboost/VisualBoost_Node_Base/README.md

 ## Project

-This section describes the project stucture.
+This section describes the project structure.
 The root directory contains a README.md and two directories that contains the nodejs project and the docker file for the database..

 ```